 Occupational Therapists improve health & well-being through participation in occupation.
 On this course, you will explore ways to enrich the occupational lives of individuals and communities, by enabling people to overcome environmental and personal barriers that prevent them from reaching their potential.
 We'll help you develop a deep and critical understanding of the profession.

-This course is approved by the Health Professions Council, so you will be eligible to apply for registration to practise as an occupational therapist when you graduate.
+This course is approved by the Health and Care Professions Council, so you will be eligible to apply for registration to practice as an Occupational Therapist when you graduate.
 It is also accredited nationally and internationally through the College of Occupational Therapists and the World Federation of Occupational Therapists.

 During this course you will develop a deep and critical understanding of the profession, by focusing on:

 Theory and practice

 You’ll develop and demonstrate your pre-registration competences through both the practical and theoretical elements of this course.
 You’ll put the theory into practice in our great teaching facilities, such as our replica hospital ward and simulated living environments.
 Practicing your skills in these environments will develop your confidence to go on placement.
 You’ll go on three placements, which could be in the NHS, social services or private and voluntary sector health and social care environments, that will give you experience of a diverse range of areas in occupational therapy to ensure you’re ready for your new career.

 The programme is delivered by a dedicated and skilled teaching team, who are registered Occupational Therapists.
 Other professionals, as well as service users and clinicians input into the course too, so that you can benefit from their experience.

 Throughout the course you’ll develop skills in leadership and lifelong learning, supported by a deep theoretical knowledge.
 This will help you to make dynamic contributions to occupational therapy.